 This article is part of our VICE Weekends summer series, presented by Weis

-Many employers and employees love the thought of a four-day workweek.
-Proponents of the condensed workweek–where five days of work are fit into four–believe that giving staff three blissful days to recover from the stresses and pressures of work will lead to reduced absenteeism and better productivity and creativity.
+Come Thursday 3pm, many of us probably fantasise about the thought of a four-day workweek.
+People who are for the condensed workweek–where five days of work are fit into four–believe that giving staff three blissful days to recover from the stresses and pressures of work will lead to increased productivity and creativity.
 The flip side to that leisurely coin is that in many cases the fatigue and stress that can accumulate over a longer-than-normal workday just isn't worth it.

 Dr Judy Rose from Griffith University's School of Education and Professional Studies says a short week every week can work for certain occupations.
-"It can be good a idea if you are in the right job.
-There is evidence to suggest that capping hours reduces absenteeism and can maintain or increase productivity," she said.
-"If your job has clear or set hours or shifts then it might be wellbeing-enhancing to have that added free day for leisure, relaxation or exercise."
+"It can be good a idea if you're in the right job.
+There is evidence to suggest that capping hours reduces absenteeism and can maintain or increase productivity," she says.
+"If your job has clear or set hours or shifts then it might be wellbeing-enhancing to have that added free day for leisure, relaxation, or exercise."

-Anders' research looked specifically at authors, musicians and athletes, and showed that when they limit the time they train to no more than 4-5 hours their aptitude for learning and continued improvement is optimised.
-"If the best performers in the world arrange their work schedule in that way it might be interesting to assess how it could improve the quality of work produced by most people," he said.
+Dr Anders Ericsson, a Swedish psychologist and preeminent researcher in the psychological nature of human performance, has specifically studied the output of authors, musicians, and athletes.
+He found that when they limited their training time to no more than 4-5 hours, their ability for learning and continued improvement was optimised.
+"If the best performers in the world arrange their work schedule in that way it might be interesting to assess how it could improve the quality of work produced by most people," he says.

-"Maintaining the boundary between work and personal life is important, but difficult to do in an increasingly technologically networked society," Judy said of employees proclivity to staying mentally clocked on by checking work emails on their day off.
+What about our tendency to stay mentally clocked-on even on our days off (for example, checking emails on a Saturday morning)?
+"Maintaining the boundary between work and personal life is important, but difficult to do in an increasingly technologically networked society," Dr Rose says.
 "What I have found as being important to managing time stress in my research is employees having access to flexibility.
-Unpredictability plays havoc on achieving work-life balance, because even leisure, exercise and relaxing activities need to be scheduled around people's busy lives."
+Unpredictability plays havoc on achieving work-life balance, because even leisure, exercise, and relaxing activities need to be scheduled around people's busy lives."

 While the best structure for boosting productivity, promoting creativity, and reducing burnout may differ from person to person, finding a balance between work and life is vital across the board.
-When a balance can be struck, employees are more inclined to return to work rejuvenated and their productivity is enhanced.
+When a balance can be struck, employees are more inclined to return to work rejuvenated and in the best frame of mind to tackle another week.

-Judy's advice for achieving this was a top-down approach.
-"I think that the most powerful way to attain health and wellbeing in the workforce is to have bosses, including CEOs and managers, model work-life balance initiatives themselves.
-This could include a work at home day, four-day week, or casual Friday.
-Providing rewards for creativity and productivity that is based on outcomes–not hours or face-time–is another way to change the focus."
+Dr Rose's advice for achieving this is a top-down approach.
+"The most powerful way to attain health and wellbeing in the workforce is to have bosses, including CEOs and managers, model work-life balance initiatives themselves.
+This could include a work at home day, four-day week, or casual Friday."

-Half days on a Friday or 'Summer Fridays', where employees are given long weekends exclusively over the summer months, are a happy medium.
-Both are easy ways to introduce greater work-life flexibility and entice productivity without attracting any of the long term effects that can lead to bad habits.
+In an ideal world, our bosses should be looking to tailor our schedules.
+Half days on a Friday or 'Summer Fridays', where employees are given long weekends exclusively over the summer months, would be a happy medium.

-"I think these options are a good starting point for organisations to try," said Judy.
-"If they prove popular, workable and show to increase productivity and creativity or reduce absenteeism or staff turnover, then they could be increased.
+Dr Rose explains that these would be good options for companies to try.
+"If they prove popular, workable, and show to increase productivity and creativity or reduce absenteeism or staff turnover, then they could be increased.
 What is really important here is to ask employees what they want, and how they envision achieving better work-life balance."

 This article is presented by Weis